 Ottawa, Canada is a picturesque city with beautiful waterways, historic architecture, and an abundance of parklands and open spaces.
 Check out the links below to see some still and moving images of Ottawa.

 How do I get to Ottawa?

 Ottawa is easily accessible by air, rail or road.

 Check with your favourite airline for daily flights into the Ottawa International Airport, or visit the airport website for information about the airport, directions and flights.
-The Airport operates on a 24-hour basis, and offers a number of daily scheduled non-stop flights to cities in Canada, U.S. and Europe.
-The airport recently unveiled its new terminal, which includes its own U.S. Customs and Immigration pre-clearance facility.
+The airport operates on a 24-hour basis, and offers a number of daily scheduled non-stop flights to cities in Canada, U.S. and Europe.

 How large is the city?

 Ottawa is Canada’s fourth largest city with over 900,000 residents.
 The size of the Ottawa region is 2,796 square kilometres (1,800 square miles), with over 90% of its area being in a country setting.
 While it is large enough to support the finest amenities, such as world-class entertainment venues and shopping districts, Ottawa retains the warmth and charm of a quaint European city.